Family via ferrata Partnunblick, St. Antönien

 Important for children: When it comes to equipment, care must be taken to ensure that the via ferrata set and harness are suitable for the weight and size of the child.
 Always secure the child in case of uncertainty.
 Not recommended for children under 8 years of age.

 Take the Rhaetian Railway to Schiers or Küblis and the post bus to St. Antönien.
 Some of the courses go to the Sagaris stop, the remaining courses to St. Antönien Platz (village).
-From St. Antönien Sagaris you can use the Bus alpin (reservation required) to the Berghaus Alpenrösli (minus 0.5 hours walking time).
+From St. Antönien Sagaris you can take the alpine bus (reservation required) to the Berghaus Alpenrösli (minus 0.5 hours walking time).

 Motorway A13 to Landquart.
 Take exit 14 and take the national road N28 towards Landquart, Davos, Vereina.
 Leave the national road in Küblis in the direction of St. Antönien, Küblis.
 Now follow the mountain road to St. Antönien, then drive towards Partnun until you reach car park 6.